JackFWard/Simpson-et-al.-aegerine-code/README.md

 02_Simpson_GEOROC_Clinopyroxene_Formatting_Code:
  - This code performs the remaining formatting corrections, classifies the data, and generates plots used in the paper.
  - The input file is "2023-06-SGFTN_Clinopyroxenes_Simpson_CalcStructuralFormulae.csv".

+Feel free to contact me (Jack Ward) at jack.ward1@uqconnect.edu.au if you have any questions!